openwisp/openwisp-docs/general/help-us.rst

-**If your company uses OpenWISP for its business** and needs professional support on custom setups, development of new features or commercial support, **you can hire somebody which very active in the community** so they can help you achieve what you need.
+**If your company uses OpenWISP for its business** and needs professional support on custom setups, development of new features or commercial support, **you can hire a specialist which very active in the community** so they can help you achieve what you need.

 **Hiring a specialist is usually more effective than trying to figure it out alone**: specialists know OpenWISP very well, they can suggest what